7 Types of Mortgage Fraud

 2. Asset Rental: A borrower manipulates the mortgage qualification process by borrowing money or renting assets to falsely appear more qualified for a mortgage.
 After the mortgage is funded, the assets or money are returned.

-That’s why it's vital for your business to not only follow common cybersecurity best practices but also offer your customers access to a platform such as CertifID that delivers end-to-end encryption when it comes to collecting the data used to facilitate wire transfers.
+Real estate fraudsters seek easy marks that fail to follow security best practices.
+That’s why it's vital for your business to follow these practices and offer your customers access to a platform such as CertifID that delivers end-to-end encryption.

 Katie Stewart